A Daughter Talks With Her Father About Coping With Her Mother's Suicide

 Sylvia Grosvold was 5 years old when her mother died by suicide.

-Now 16, Sylvia recently sat down with her father Josh Weiner, 52, at StoryCorps.
-They talked about the day Sylvia's mother, Kari Grosvold, died, and the years that followed.
+Now 16, Sylvia recently sat down with her father, Josh Weiner, 52, at StoryCorps.
+They talked about the day Sylvia's mother, Kari Grosvold, died and the years that followed.

 Sylvia vividly remembers going to school that morning in October 2008.
 It was the last time she would see her mom.